In typical use cases and circumstances, there is no action required to connect in flight with the Umbrella Roaming Client installed.

 For reference, we have compiled a list of domains used for airline WiFi to add to your Internal Domains list.
 This list is not exhaustive and may omit some aircraft's onboard WiFi domains.

 - gogoinflight.com (Multiple Airlines including Delta, Alaska, Virgin America *excluding ViaSat flights, American)

 - flyfi.com (JetBlue Airlines)

 - amtrakconnect.com (Amtrak)

 Are we missing an inflight WiFi captive portal domain?
-Let us know by shooting us an email at email@example.com.
+Let us know by shooting us an email at email@example.com and reference this article.